 Is my data protected?
 The protection level of this usage data is top-notch.
 Digital smart meter data (safeguarded using the same advanced methods seen in online banking and ATMs) is encrypted or coded, then sent through a system-spanning, multi-layer secured network to the utility.

 The utility company's security standards are kept up to date as they work alongside the Department of Homeland Security, the Department of Energy, and the National Institute of Standards and Technology - all in the name of consumer protection.

 For more info on smart energy and grid modernization, check out Smart Energy Consumer Collaborative.

-Smart Meters had their fair share of dings to their smartness, hits to their acceptance by customers and annual ban after annual ban by select counties across the US during the first half of the 2010's.
-Nowadays it seems many customers have gotten used to the idea and Smart Meters have found their way to more normalcy as the "new standard" with the traditional analog meters becoming more of a thing of the past.
+Smart meters were initially met with annual bans by select counties across the US during the first half of the 2010's.
+Smart meters today are considered the "new standard" and the traditional analog meters are becoming more of a thing of the past.

-Well, if you're still feeling skeptical, a choice remains- but at a cost.
-Users who wish to opt-out of, or replace a smart meter with a traditional one have the right to do so, but could face one-time or recurring charges for either keeping an analog meter in place, or having a smart meter removed and replaced with an analog meter:
+Well, if you're still feeling skeptical, a choice remains but at a cost.
+Users who wish to opt-out of, or replace a smart meter with a traditional one have the right to do so, but could face one-time or recurring charges for either keeping an analog meter in place, or having a smart meter removed and replaced with an analog meter.
+Here are the costs :